w3f/polkadot-wiki/docs/learn/learn-accounts.md

 construct a valid transaction.
 Additional funds will need to be added to cover the transaction fees.

 !!!info "The existential deposit can be different on parachains"
-    Having an Existential Deposit (ED) on the relay chain account does not guarantee the liveness of the same account on its system chains or parachains.
+    Having an Existential Deposit (ED) on a Polkadot account does not guarantee the liveness of the same account on its parachains.
 Parachains typically define ED for an account in their native tokens but can also configure it with tokens that are deemed sufficient.
-For example, the Existential Deposit on Polkadot Asset Hub can be in DOT or sufficient assets like USDC or USDT.

 Here's another way to think about existential deposits.
 Ever notice those `Thumbs.db` files on Windows or `.DS_Store` files on Mac?
 Those are junk; they serve no specific purpose other than